PaoranCSG/paorancsg.github.io/index.md

 The game is published in <a href="https://store.steampowered.com/app/1894320/Dr_Professor_Scientists_Weapons_Testing_Facility/">Steam</a>, <a href="https://store.epicgames.com/en-US/p/dr-professor-scientists-weapons-testing-facility-20a02f">Epic Games Store</a>, and <a href="https://coolsmithygames.itch.io/dpswtf"> itch.io</a>.

-*Made with Unity*
+*made with Unity*
 <img title="Screenshot" alt="a screenshot of Dr. Professor Scientist's Weapons Testing Facility gameplay" src="/assets/images/DPSScreenshot.jpg">

 <h3 id="llh"> Lead Game Programmer - Last Lap Heroes - Cool Smithy Games - 2021</h3>

 A multiplayer asynchronous turn based racing game.
 I created a track building tool where you build a track using splines and then a grid is automatically generated for it.
+I made the whole turnbased asynchronous gameplay loop.
 I also made an online matchmaking system using the SteamP2P technology.

-*Made with Unity*
+*made with Unity*
 <img title="Screenshot" alt="Alt text" src="/assets/images/LLH.jpg">

 <h2> Other Projects </h2>